Home of the Famous Mon Repos Turtles

 Turtle Sands Camping and Holiday Park now caters primarily for group style bookings including, but not limited to, groups of families and friends, school groups and caravan clubs.
 We can accommodate both large and small group bookings in a range of accommodation styles from unpowered beachfront camping sites, powered camping and caravan sites, and air-conditioned ensuite cabins.

-Please be advised that minimal group numbers and minimum night stays apply.
+Please be advised that minimal group numbers and minimum night stays apply outside of peak periods.
 As a general rule, bookings of at least 6 sites for a minimum period of 1 week are required.
 Lesser stay periods however apply for school groups and caravan clubs.

 Although we primarily cater for group bookings, should you wish to stay at Turtle Sands during school holiday periods and do not meet the specified minimum group number, feel free to enquire as we may be able to cater for your needs.
-Please note that we do not cater for single site bookings or overnight accommodation.
+Please note that we do not cater for single site bookings or overnight accommodation outside of peak periods.